Nele Karajlić: The No Smoking Orchestra

 It is a setup that suits Nele.
 He and the band would probably never have the opportunity to achieve an international music career on their own and that is why Nele often likens Kusturica's approach and the subsequent band's transformation to "someone opening a window in a stuffy room".

 Ironically, this makeover robbed them of huge popularity at home in Serbia.
 This was most evident on 3 July 2004 when they played their first and so far only domestic show in Belgrade.
 Conceptually it was to be a celebration of the band's 20th anniversary (if continuity is assumed through all of the band's incarnations) for which they joined forces with another local favourite Riblja Čorba, who were celebrating their 25th.

 The concert drew 40,000 but it quickly turned unpleasant after No Smoking Orchestra took the stage.
 The crowd coldly tolerated their new shtick (songs in Spanish, German, Romany and English, Nele's new ethno getup, etc.) throughout the first few songs but soon began to show hostility when it became clear the old classics would not be played.
 Instead of Zabranjeno Pušenje, the crowd got The No Smoking Orchestra, and they did not like it.
 The stage was pelted with half-filled plastic water bottles forcing the band to abandon their set after barely 40 minutes.
 It was an unpleasant homecoming and a clear statement that their new style is not welcomed by hardcore fans.

 The band did not dwell on it and they continued the tour, crossing Europe, South America and even parts of Asia.
 In May 2005 they played a show in Cannes, France, during the film festival for a movie industry crowd including Salma Hayek and Javier Bardem.

 Writing

 In June 2014, Karajlić's autobiography Fajront u Sarajevu (Last Call in Sarajevo) got released.
 In addition to glowing reviews and notices, it also did well commercially, selling more than 80,000 copies by the end of 2014.
-He also wrote FBI-Tesla files, United brothers and Thessaloniki's 28.
+He also wrote FBI-Tesla files, United brothers and 28 Thessaloniki Street.